-Prerequisites: ECE1170 and MAT1130
+Prereguisites: ECE1170 and MAT1130

-ECE2261 3 crs.
 Environmental Science

 An introduction to water and wastewater treatment from a biological and chemical point of view.
 The emphasis of the course is on reviewing current methods used in water treatment.
 Solid waste, hazardous waste, and air pollution are also discussed.